wandb/sampled-log-example/README.md

 Provides a class: `sampled_log.SampledWandbLogger`, that downsamples calls to `wandb.log()` while ensuring we save a permanent record of all calls.

 This class can be used to improve wandb frontend performance, by limiting the size of data saved to the wandb metrics store via wandb.log.
-You'll only see improvements if you're calling wandb.log() millions of times in your jobs.
+You'll only see improvements if you're already calling wandb.log() millions of times in your jobs.

 In addition to downsampling wandb.log() calls, all wandb.log() calls all stored in a chunked parquet table and sync'd as an Artifact.
 You can use W&B Artifacts APIs to grab the entire dataset later if you need access to unsampled metrics.